Depop vs Poshmark 2026: Fees, Buyers, and What Sells Where

 Poshmark charges a flat 20% on all sales over $15 ($2.95 flat fee under $15).
 Depop dropped its selling commission in 2024 — sellers now pay only a 3.3% + $0.45 payment processing fee.
 On a $50 sale, Poshmark takes $10; Depop takes roughly $2.10.
 This fee gap is the primary reason cross-listing the same item on both platforms can meaningfully increase your effective margin.

-On that $50 item: you net roughly $48 on Depop versus $40 on Poshmark.
-That's a $8 difference per sale.
-Across 50 sales a month, the fee difference adds up to $400.
+On that $50 item: you net roughly $48 on Depop versus $40 on Poshmark — an $8 difference per sale.
+Across 50 sales a month that's $400.
 Over a year, $4,800.
-That's not trivial.
+But fees don't exist in a vacuum.
+Poshmark's 100 million users can generate more transactions — ten $50 sales netting $400 beats five $50 Depop sales netting $240, even with the higher commission.

 What Sells on Each Platform